LiveWithCodeAnkit/Password-Generator/README.md

 ## Password Generator

 ### Overview
 This is a simple Password Generator built using HTML, CSS, and JavaScript.
-The generator allows users to create strong and secure passwords with custom options.
+The generator allows users to create strong and secure passwords

 ### Features
 - Generate random passwords with custom length
 - Include uppercase letters, lowercase letters, numbers, and special characters in the password
-- Copy the generated password to the clipboard with a single click

 ### Usage
 To use the Password Generator, follow these steps: